 Every new piece of the mystery is satisfying to uncover, each new step prompting plenty of new questions along with whatever answers you find.
-Learning about the Quantum Moon and the Eye of the Universe is always fascinating, but even more than that are learning about the characters from the notes left behind.
+Learning about the Quantum Moon and the Eye of the Universe is always fascinating, but even more than that is learning about the characters from the notes left behind.
 Even though you don’t encounter many actual people in Outer Wilds (outside of your home planet, anyway), it is still filled with character.
 There’s so much communicated through what little you ultimately find, the lives of all the people you read about filled with all sorts of little fun details, such that you become invested just as invested in them as the bigger picture plot.

 But Outer Wilds is about more than just figuring out why you keep reliving the same 22-minute span of time.
 It’s about more than just figuring out what the ancient race of aliens were up to in this solar system.
 Outer Wilds, at its core, is about the hopelessness of looking disaster in the eye and wondering, “What can we do?”

 Given our own predicament, it’s a question I find myself wondering on occasion.
 We’ve been told time and again about the threat climate change poses and how limited a timeline we have to do something about it.
 Obviously there’s plenty we can do, but it all feels so much bigger than us that it’s easy to feel helpless — especially as those in power continue to sit and do little to nothing to combat it.
 At times, it feels like we’re just waiting for the end to come.